How a Lil Jon Concert Scam Unfolded in Fargo

-A story about a bogus concert promoter who scheduled a fake tour featuring Drake hit the web yesterday, and it reminded me that I should really write this story down.
+A story about a bogus concert promoter who scheduled a fake tour featuring Drake hit the web in 2011, and it reminded me that a similar thing happened at a radio station I once worked at, so I decided to write it down.

 The Concert Promotion